rybakit/msgpack.php/README.md

 $packed = MessagePack::pack($value);
 ```

 In the examples above, the method `pack` automatically packs a value depending on its type.
-But not all PHP types can be uniquely translated to MessagePack types.
-For example,
+But not all PHP types
-MessagePack format defines `map` and `array` types, which are represented by a single `array`
+can be uniquely translated to MessagePack types.
+For example, the MessagePack format defines `map` and `array` types,
-type in PHP.
-By default, the packer will pack a PHP array as a MessagePack array if it
+which are represented by a single `array` type in PHP.
+By default, the packer will pack a PHP array as a MessagePack
-has sequential numeric keys, starting from `0` and as a MessagePack map otherwise:
+array if it has sequential numeric keys, starting from `0` and as a MessagePack map otherwise:

 ```php
 $mpArr1 = $packer->pack([1, 2]);                   // MP array [1, 2]